TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/release/readme.txt

 Version 8.2.3
 -------------
-Bugfix: double click on DBConvert.jar wasn't supported under Linux
-Bugfix: you had to click the OK button twice to close the About dialog.
+Bug fix: double click on DBConvert.jar wasn't supported under Linux Bug fix: you had to click the OK button twice to close the About dialog.

 Version 8.2.2
 -------------
-Bugfix: Tracks without an Artist, caused an IndexOutOfRange exception in case the Track Artist had to be exported
+Bug fix: Tracks without an Artist, caused an IndexOutOfRange exception in case the Track Artist had to be exported